meob/pg_aiDBA/README.md

 - `pg2aidba.sql`: "perf" analysis SQL script.
 Collects a comprehensive set of performance metrics from the PostgreSQL database.
 - `pg2aidba_base.sql`: "base" analysis SQL script.
 Collects operational data for a status report.
 - `prompt/`: A directory containing the prompt templates for the LLM (`base_prompt.txt` and `perf_prompt.txt`).
+- `requirements.txt`: A file listing the Python dependencies required for the RAG functionality.

 ## Quick Start